 North Penn Water Authority (NPWA) is pleased to present to you this year's Annual Drinking Water Quality Report.
-This brochure is a snapshot of last year's water quality.
+This report summarizes the quality of water NPWA provided in 2019.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (US EPA) and Pennsylvania Department of Environmental Protection (PA DEP) state standards.
 We are committed to providing you with information because informed customers are our best allies.
 The Authority's staff of professionals is dedicated to ensuring that our customers receive a safe, economical, and continuous supply of water.